 Camping Card International: The CCI or Camping Carnet is well worth having with you as it entitles you to some good discounts at many camp sites and tourist attractions in 11 countries and is accepted as ID at most camp sites.
 Many campsites on the continent require you to leave your passport at reception unless you pay in advance but the CCI card is accepted instead of a passport.
 The card is valid for a year and can be obtained from the CCI web site and a number of camping/caravaning organizations etc. It will cost about £5.50p (please check site for current cost) for the year but the cost can generally be recovered via the discount on site fees available at many sites.
 The CCI web site lists many campsites throughout the continent and is well worth a look if planning a trip, click HERE to visit site.

 Travel/Breakdown Insurance: Check with your current breakdown cover provider before going abroad as it may not cover you whilst you are away.
 Many companies offering travel/medical cover class motorcycling as a high risk pastime, (such as skiing), and either won’t cover you or will require an additional premium.
 Some insurance brokers offer UK/European accident/breakdown cover as standard with their motorcycle policies, check you policy details.

-Vehicle Country Sticker: The old GB sticker’s need to be replaced with a UK sticker of the “correct size” must be on the back of the vehicle although if you have a modern number plate with an E.U. marking plus GB then this is accepted anywhere in the E.U. (and Switzerland) instead of a separate GB sticker.
-This only applies up to 27th September 2021 when the GB sticker will need to be replaced with UK sticker.
+Vehicle Country Sticker: The old GB sticker’s need to be replaced with a UK sticker of the “correct size” and must be on the back of the vehicle although if you have a modern number plate with a UK and Union Flag marking then this is accepted anywhere in the E.U.